0xConstant/Behemoth/README.md

 Behemoth's source code is pretty well explained and you won't need to know a lot to use it.
 The code is pretty well documented and if you hit a wall, contact me.
 Behemoth is not supposed to be used at a school talent show so make sure you upgrade it first.

+## Update - June 28th 2023
+Behemoth's source code was reviewed by various researchers and malware developers and it was reported to have some massive shortcomings.
+All of those shortcomings along with some other bug fixes will be addressed in the next update.
+I will release an upgraded and more advanced version of Behemoth on August 16th 2023.

 ## Behemoth's limitations
 I would seriously hate to get arrested for creating Behemoth because it's not really that advanced, yet.
 I don't want to be the guy that would tell you "I told you so" but I told you so, Behemoth does have a shitload of core limitations, here are all of them: